 Why I Self-Publish My Literary Fiction

-Self-published books are still largely associated with genre novels, while authors tend to turn to traditional publishers for literary fiction.
+Self-published books are still largely associated with genre novels, while authors tend to turn to traditional publishers for literary fiction or upmarket fiction.
 We were curious to hear from someone who has been challenging labels and going against industry wisdom to carve her own niche in the publishing world.
 Indie author Jane Davis used to be bullied into changing her work just to fit into an easily marketable category.
 She decided to take matters into her own hands and self-publish her daring, award-winning fiction.

 Eimear McBride used the platform provided by her various competition wins to urge publishers to back challenging fiction.
 McBride had spent 9 years submitting the manuscript for A Girl is a Half-Formed Thing before it was taken up by Galley Press, a small publisher which puts story before profit.
 For many writers, 9 years would be too long.